rakeshravidata/Pudhina/index.md

 <span style="font-weight: bold;"> <span style="color:black">2.Hotel Recommendation System - Booking.com</span> <span style="float: right; "> 2018</span> </span><br>
 Built a recommendation engine in Python using k-means clustering algorithm on data scraped from booking.com.
-The recommendation engine was powered with user satisfaction scores from sentiment analysis performed on user reviews.)<br>
+The recommendation engine was powered with user satisfaction scores from sentiment analysis performed on user reviews.<br>

+<span style="font-weight: bold;"> <span style="color:black">3.
+Flight Delay Prediction - FAA Data</span> <span style="float: right; "> 2018</span> </span><br>
+Built a machine learning model that was able to predict flight delay on FAA flight logs for the year of 2015.
+Implemented a framework that used a separate model for each level of the high-cardinality categorical variable which shaved the execution time by 80%.
+The model’s area under curve in the ROC curve was 0.65.<br>